opulencephp/docs/view-fortune.md

 Because delimiters are set for each view, you can have one view with one set of delimiters and another view with other delimiters.
 This is useful if only one or a couple of views' delimiters conflict with JavaScript framework delimiters.

 <h2 id="caching">Caching</h2>
-To improve the speed of view compilers, views are cached using a class that implements `Opulence\Views\Caching\ICache` (`Opulence\Views\Caching\Cache` comes built-in to Opulence).
+To improve the speed of view compilers, views are cached using a class that implements `Opulence\Views\Caching\ICache` (`Opulence\Views\Caching\FileCache` comes built-in to Opulence).
 You can specify how long a view should live in cache using `setLifetime()`.
 If you do not want views to live in cache at all, you can specify a non-positive lifetime.
 If you'd like to create your own cache engine for views, just implement `ICache` and pass it into your `View` class.

 <h4 id="garbage-collection">Garbage Collection</h4>
 Occasionally, you should clear out old cached view files to save disk space.
 If you'd like to call it explicitly, call `gc()` on your cache object.  `FileCache` has a mechanism for performing this garbage collection every so often.
 You can customize how frequently garbage collection is run: